jamesoram/ee-code-test/README.md

 ***Part 2***

-In order to run the tests you will need Chrome, the JDK, and Chromedriver in your PATH.
+In order to run the tests you will need Chrome, the JDK, Maven, and Chromedriver in your PATH.
 To run them type:
 ```
 mvn clean test
 ```